thermalkid/GildedRose/readme.md

 First pass refactor of UpdateQuality complete.
 Switch, constaints and dedicated methods added.
 Code readable but a bit "iffy" Common themes:-

 * We always decrement SellIn last
-* We check for > 0 and < 50 at the end rather than on each increment (if not Sulfuras).
+* We check for > 0 and < 50 at the end rather than on each quality change (if not Sulfuras).

 ### Next Steps
-Introduce classes for the 4 types of item, introduce factory to create AgedBrieItem etc Correct namespaces
+* Introduce classes for the 4 types of item, introduce factory to create AgedBrieItem etc
+* Correct namespaces
-Extend for "Conjured Mana Cake" - note that this will require tests AND break the ApprovalTest
+* Extend for "Conjured Mana Cake" - note that this will require tests AND break the ApprovalTest